HISTORY OF PORTUGUESE AND BRAZILIAN CULTURE

 No specific prerequisites are required.
 However, a basic knowledge of European history and culture may be helpful.

-The course aims to introduce students to the study of Brazilian Modernism through the analysis of some of its main authors and texts, situating it within the broader context of Brazilian literary and cultural history.
+The course aims to introduce students to the study of Portuguese Modernism through the analysis of its main authors and texts, situating it within the broader context of Portuguese literary and cultural history.

 The main topics covered during the course will include: